s-vdg/s-vdg.github.io/content/publication/heteroclinic-dynamics-in-network-dynamical-systems-with-higher-order-interactions/index.md

 authors:
   - Christian Bick
   - admin
-publication: Accepted for publication in Journal of Complex Networks, 2024
+publication: Accepted for publication in Journal of Complex Networks
 abstract: "Heteroclinic structures organize global features of dynamical systems.
 We analyze whether heteroclinic structures can arise in network dynamics with higher-order interactions which describe the nonlinear